clonejo/mc-erl/README.md

 2. $ ./rebar compile

 ## Server
 As we now use Mnesia for storing data permanently, it has to be set up first.
 Always keep in mind that the table definitions can change on updates, introducing incompabilities.
+Use the .bat files on Windows.

-    $ ./mc_erl setup
+    $ ./setup.sh

 ### Starting:
-    $ ./mc_erl run
+    $ ./run.sh

 ### Stopping:
 Press Ctrl+C